Star Wars: Episode II – Attack of the Clones: Cast

 Pernilla August, Ahmed Best, Oliver Ford Davies, and Andy Secombe reprise their roles from The Phantom Menace as Shmi Skywalker, Jar Jar Binks, Sio Bibble, and Watto, respectively.
 Silas Carson also reprises his role from that film as both Nute Gunray, the Viceroy of the Trade Federation; and Ki-Adi-Mundi, a Cerean Jedi Master sitting on the Jedi Council.
 Jimmy Smits portrays Bail Organa, a senator from Alderaan.
-Temuera Morrison portrays Jango Fett, a bounty hunter who gave his DNA for use by the cloning facilities on Kamino for the creation of the clone army.
 Daniel Logan portrays a young Boba Fett, Jango Fett's clone and adopted son.

-Jack Thompson, Joel Edgerton and Bonnie Piesse appear as members of the Lars family and homestead; respectively as Cliegg Lars, Shmi's husband, Owen's father and Anakin's stepfather; Owen Lars, Cliegg's son, Shmi’s stepson, and Anakin's stepbrother; and Beru Whitesun, Owen's girlfriend.
+Jack Thompson, Joel Edgerton and Bonnie Piesse appear as members of the Lars family and homestead; respectively as Cliegg Lars, Shmi's husband, Owen's father and Anakin's stepfather; Owen Lars, Cliegg's son, Shmi's stepson, and Anakin's stepbrother; and Beru Whitesun, Owen's girlfriend.
 Leeanna Walsman appears as Zam Wesell, a shapeshifting Clawdite bounty hunter and partner of Jango Fett, who was given the task of assassinating Padmé.
 Jay Laga'aia appears as Gregar Typho, Padmé's newly appointed captain of security.
 Rose Byrne and Alethea McGrath briefly appear as Dormé, Padmé's handmaiden and as Jocasta Nu, the librarian at the Jedi Temple, respectively.
 Ronald Falk provides the voice of Dexter Jettster, Obi-Wan's Besalisk friend who runs a diner on Coruscant and informs him about Kamino.

 Daniels and Best also make cameo appearances as Dannl Faytonni and Achk Med-Beq, respectively, attendees of the Coruscant Outlander Club who witness Anakin and Obi-Wan capturing Zam Wesell.
 E! reported that Lucas had asked NSYNC to film a small background cameo appearance, in order to satisfy his daughters.
 They were subsequently cut out of the film in post-production, although briefly visible during a crowd shot from above.
+David Duchovny turned down an undisclosed role in Attack of the Clones so that he could star in Evolution (2001).
+Ray Winstone auditioned for the role of Pádme's father but was dismissed after showing up drunk at the audition and the role eventually went to another actor but it was eventually cut from the film.
 The end credits erroneously list Alan Ruscoe as playing Neimoidian senator Lott Dod.
 The character was actually another Neimoidian, played by an uncredited David Healy and voiced by Christopher Truswell.
-Archival recordings of Liam Neeson as Qui-Gon Jinn from The Phantom Menace, appear as a disembodied ghostly voice heard by Anakin through the Force as he was slaughtering the Tusken Raiders.
+Archival recordings of Liam Neeson as Qui-Gon Jinn from The Phantom Menace, appear as a disembodied ghostly voice heard by Anakin through the Force as he was slaughtering the Tusken Raiders; Qui-Gon also appears earlier in the film in the form of a statue in his likeness during a background scene when Obi-Wan visits the Jedi Archives.
 Fiona Johnson reprised her The Matrix (1999) role as the Woman in the Red Dress in an Easter egg cameo appearance, with her character named "Hayde Gofai" in later Star Wars media, briefly offering a seductive look to Anakin Skywalker at the Outlander Club.